 That was the case the morning we visited the Calgary Tower.
 We made it up just fine, but after walking around, taking a few pictures and looking down, we got in line to ride the elevator back down.

 Since we were waiting, we walked down one flight of stairs to see the restaurant.
 It looked lovely, but wasn’t open yet.
 So I pushed the elevator button and nothing happened.
 We waited and pushed it again.
-And then, punched it a dozen times real fast, because that was going to make a difference.
+And then, punched it a dozen times real fast, because that always going does the trick.

 So, we walked back up the flight of stairs to punch that elevator button.
 All of the same people were in line and nothing was happening, despite several punches to the button.